haidaraM/devops-challenge/README.md

 npm install -g @angular/cli
 cd frontend
 npm install
-ng build # Will generate the artifacts in dist/devops-challenge
+npm run build # Will generate the artifacts in dist/devops-challenge
 ```

 Otherwise, download the zip `front-devops-challenge-v1.0.0.zip` from the releases page and extract it in the `frontend`